user profile avatar

 Bio

 Hi!
 My name is Emeley Brain.
-I'm currently a high school senior in Colorado.
+I'm currently a first year student at Purdue, Fort Wayne.
 I'm academically minded, a competitive gymnast, and as the daughter of a single mother, who is also a veteran, I've learned the value of hard work and helping others.
 I volunteer with the charity Sleep in Heavenly Peace to build and deliver beds for kids who don't have one.
 I also serve as a delivery team lead, guiding a crew of 8-20 adults and children volunteers.
 I'm interested in pursuing a career in computer science.
 I want to work in a field that is analytical, and challenging, and where I'll be able to help others.
 In my junior year of high school, I did a capstone class, where we worked in teams to develop an innovative product for the technology industry.
 From this experience, I learned the key to building an inclusive team is communication.
 I found we were not successful until everyone had a chance to, and felt capable of, communicating their ideas, opinions, plans, and reasoning.
 This experience has a special meaning to me because not only did I learn more about myself and leading a team, it served as the foundation for my desired career choice.
 I first became interested in computer science in my elementary school tech class.
 As I took more advanced computer science and cybersecurity classes, I realized how much I enjoy problem-solving and innovation.
 My interest in studying computer science is also a result of what I hope to do as my future career: data forensics.
 I learned about this career in my high school cyber security class, and it has since become my dream job.

 Education